Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/fabric.rst

 Fabric Configuration
 ********************

-Fabric is specialized in accelerated distributed training and inference.
-It offers you convenient ways to configure your device and communication strategy and to switch seamlessly from one to the other.
+Fabric is designed to accelerate distributed training and inference.
+It makes it easy to configure your device and communication strategy, and and to switch seamlessly from one to the other.``` your device and communication strategy and to switch seamlessly from one to the other.